|Nutrition Facts (per serving)|

-Mexican wedding cookies are similar to Russian tea cakes and Italian wedding cookies.
-They are all butter cookies which are finished with a powdered sugar coating.
+Mexican wedding cookies are similar to Russian tea cakes, snowballs, and Italian wedding cookies.
+They are all butter cookies, usually made with finely chopped nuts—walnuts or pecans—which are finished with a powdered sugar coating.

 These little melt-in-your-mouth butter and vanilla cookies are quick and easy to mix and bake.

-They are made without eggs.
-The dough is similar to a shortbread, but the cookies are shaped into balls before baking.
+The cookies are made without the addition of eggs, making the dough similar to shortbread dough.
+Instead of rolling or patting the dough, the cookies are shaped into balls before baking.
 See the variations below the recipe for a lemon version, one with cinnamon, and a chocolate filled version.

 Let the cookies cool a bit before you roll them in the powdered sugar a second time.

-- In a mixing bowl with an electric mixer, beat 1/2 cup powdered sugar and butter until smooth.
-Beat in the vanilla.
-Add the salt, flour, and vanilla, mixing until well blended.
-Fold in the chopped nuts.
+In a mixing bowl with an electric mixer, beat 1/2 cup powdered sugar and butter until smooth.

-- With floured hands, shape the dough into small balls.
-Arrange them on ungreased baking sheets and bake in the preheated oven for 10 to 15 minutes.
+With floured hands, shape the cookie dough into small balls.
+Arrange them on the baking sheets; bake in the preheated oven for 10 to 15 minutes.

-- Let the cookies cool thoroughly and roll them in powdered sugar again.
+Let the cookies cool thoroughly and roll them in powdered sugar again.
+Alternatively, use a shaker to coat the cookies the second time.

-- Note: If freezing the cookies, roll them in powdered sugar while warm, cool completely, and freeze on a baking sheet.
+- To freeze the baked cookies, roll them in powdered sugar while slightly warm, cool completely, and freeze on a baking sheet.
 When frozen solid, transfer the cookies to bags; label and date.
-Thaw at room temperature and then roll in powdered sugar a second time.
+Thaw at room temperature and then roll them in powdered sugar a second time.

 - Chocolate Filled: Shape each ball of cookie dough around a semisweet chocolate chunk.